lit/lit-element/README.md

   rendered elements, for example focusing an input:
   `this.shadowRoot.querySelector('input').focus()`.

-  * `_createRoot()`: Implement to customize where the element's template is rendered by returning an element into which to render.
-By default this creates a shadowRoot for the element.
-  To render into the element's childNodes, return `this`.
+  * `renderComplete`: Returns a promise which resolves after the element next renders.

   * `requestRender`: Call to request the element to asynchronously re-render regardless of whether or not any property changes are pending.

-  * `renderComplete`: Returns a promise which resolves after the element next renders.

 ## Bigger Example